pe712/PSC/docs/docs/installation.md

 # IDE

 I suggest you use VScode as an IDE.
 It integrates features to code in ROS, python or C++.
 But also it is very powerful to deal with git, WSL and remote connection.
 For those uses, you need to download the corresponding extensions.

+# Conclusion

+Well done, you can start using ros, the f1tenth simulator and with some effort you can also play with the racecar.